 Our growth over the past several years is in significant part due to the large number of acquisitions we have completed.
 Since the beginning of fiscal year 2007, we have completed over 100 acquisitions of third-party website publishing businesses and other businesses that are complementary to our own for an aggregate purchase price of approximately \$189.5 million.
 We intend to pursue acquisitions of complementary businesses and technologies to expand our capabilities, client base and media.
 We have evaluated, and expect to continue to evaluate, a wide array of potential strategic transactions.
-However, we may not be successful in identifying suitable acquisition candidates or be able to complete acquisitions of such candidates.
-In addition, we may not be able to obtain financing on favorable terms, or at all, to fund acquisitions that we may wish to pursue.
+However, we may not be successful in identifying suitable acquisitions that we may wish to pursue.